 The inpatient prior authorization policies and procedures regarding exception policies, in-network vs out-of-network policies, and evidentiary standards for MH/SUD services are substantially similar to the policies and procedures of M/S services and follow standard industry practice.
 The authorization determination timeframes used for MH/SUD and M/S services are based upon timeframes set by state and federal, as well as nationally recognized industry standards of practice.
-So while the timeframes for determination may be different, these policies and procedures applied to MH/SUD and M/S services have not been found to be more stringent nor create a barrier to access to care for members.
+So while the timeframes for practices change.